 "We only learned reading Twitter that it could've been a bomb," said Jesus Arandia, a 52-year-old university professor.

 About 100 angry passengers surrounded the Air France check-in counter to protest the airline's failure to keep them informed or provide alternative travel arrangements.
-Around midnight, the airport announced the flight was rescheduled for Sunday afternoon.

 "They never told us anything," said Marbella Covino, a 22-year-old student.